normanarnold492/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary and after profiling.
 Understand that readability counts and future enhancements rely on a solid foundation, not just optimized snippets."

 This quote by computer scientist Donald Knuth reminds us that striving to optimize code too early in the development process can lead to unnecessary complexity and potential bugs.
 It's more important to write clean, understandable, and functional code initially, and then address performance optimizations where they are genuinely needed and data-driven decisions support them.

+# 2024-03-12
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that solves the problem at hand without unnecessary complexity.
+Remember, a program that's easy to understand and modify today will save time and prevent headaches tomorrow.
+Strive for clarity and conciseness in your work."

+In practice, it means:
+1. Write modular code with well-defined functions.
+2. Avoid premature optimization unless proven necessary.
+3. Use descriptive variable names and follow consistent conventions.
+4. Always consider the next person who'll read your code – it could be you months later!
+5. Continuously refactor to remove redundancy and improve structure.